History

 Nelson Fringe Festival is one of the country’s feistiest little festivals, proud to fly the flag for fringey exploits.

-From the start Nelson Fringe Festival has been strongly supported by people from Nelson region.
-Our performers come from all around Aotearoa, and increasingly, from around the world.
+From the start Nelson Fringe Festival has been strongly supported by people from Nelson region, so that we have plenty of locals performing alongside others from all around Aotearoa, and from around the world.

-2025 will be the fifth festival for Director Giles Burton, who brings a wealth of knowledge and experience from fringe festivals around the world.
+2025 was the fifth festival for director Giles Burton, who brings a wealth of knowledge and experience from fringe festivals around the world.

-In both 2023 and 2024, we presented around 50 shows in three venues across 10 days – it's massive for a small city!
-We're so stoked to present a real mix of theatre, dance, stand-up, kids shows, music and improv.
+We're now at a size that we present around 50 shows in 3 venues across 10 days – it's massive for a small city!
+We're really stoked to present a mix of theatre, dance, stand-up, kids shows, music and improv.

 We are especially thrilled at the number of local artists - we have a stong commitment to supporting performers from across Te Tau Ihu Top of the South, claiming their place on the stage alongside national and international performers.

-In these last couple of years, we aligned our dates with the fringe festivals in Wellington and Dunedin so that artists could tour to all three.
-It worked really well, both for local and international performers, so it’s a formula we’re keeping.
+We align our dates with the fringe festivals in Wellington and Dunedin so that artists could tour to all three.
+It works really well, both for local and international performers, so it’s a formula we’ll keep.

 Nelson Fringe Festival began in 2015 when Dan and Lisa Allan created a theatre space at the old Refinery building in Halifax Street.
 The early days had a big focus on improv, and successfully tapped in this community in Nelson and around the country.